 <iframe> <p>Your browser does not support iframes.</p> </iframe>

-Since search engines consider the content in iframes to belong to another website, the best you can hope for is no effect.
-Iframes tend to neither help nor hurt your search engine ranking.
+Since search engines consider the content in iframes to belong to another website, the best you can hope for is no effect. iframes tend to neither help nor hurt your search engine ranking.

-So, you should not use iframe excessively without monitoring what’s going on, or you might end up harming your page performance.
+Every iframe on a page will increase the memory used, as well as other computing resources like your bandwidth.
+So you should not use iframes excessively without monitoring what’s going on, or you might end up harming your page performance.

-To avoid having your iframes slow down your pages, a good technique is to lazy load them (i.e., loading them only when they are required like when the user scrolls near them).
+To avoid having your iframes slow down your pages, a good technique is to lazy load them (i.e., loading them only when they are required, like when the user scrolls near them).
+This can be achieved easily just by adding the loading="lazy"

 attribute to the tag.